 The current King and Queen are Adal and Amia, respectively.
-Although relatively young when they came into power after the tragic and untimely death of the previous Queen in an accident, they have matured into strong and powerful leaders of the Court and work well together.
+Although relatively young when they came into power after the tragic and untimely death of the previous Queen, they have matured into strong and powerful leaders of the Court and work well together.
 However, they are still young by Old Fae standards and have not yet discovered their heirs; neither do they have any children.

 The Summer Court

 The Summer Court is responsible for spring and summer, slowly bringing heat and then reversing the process.
-While physically warm or hot to anything they come contact with, the Summer Fae run the from friendly and amicable to emotionally aggressive and life of the party.
+While physically warm or hot to anything they come contact with, the Summer Fae run from friendly and amicable to life of the party and can be emotionally aggressive.
 These Fae may specialize in warm temperatures, wind, growth, sunlight, or summer rain.

 Their most celebrated event is the Summer Solstice, followed by Samhain/All Hollow's Eve/Halloween.